-Barney’s debut novel, Five Rivers Met in a Wooded Plain, will be published by Transworld (Doubleday) in April 2016 to critical acclaim, and was a Waterstones and Foyles Book of the Month.
+Barney’s debut novel, Five Rivers Met in a Wooded Plain, was published by Transworld (Doubleday) in April 2016 to critical acclaim, and was a Waterstones and Foyles Book of the Month.

 For playwriting, Barney is represented by Rozzy Wyatt at Judy Daish Associates.